ShunZhang0816/FT-SEM/README.md

+# FT-SEM
-# The simulation and emprical study code of the paper “A robust and powerful GWAS method for family trios supporting within-family Mendelian randomization analysis”
+The simulation and emprical study code of the paper “A robust and powerful GWAS method for family trios supporting within-family Mendelian randomization analysis”